 3. Create a personal GMAIL account (email) for future communication with program director.

-4. Be sure to notify program director of any out-of-state or overseas travel during the month of July as soon known.
+4. Be sure to notify the program director of any out-of-state or overseas travel during the month of July as soon as known.

 5. Ensure to obtain required shots and background check as soon as notified.

 6. Consult your university advisor to enroll in the Fall semester courses and for tuition payment instructions.

 8. Maintain a minimum cumulative GPA of “2.8” and have a minimum of a “C” grade in ALL Science classes with a “2.5” Science GPA on a 4.0 grading scale.
 Failure to maintain the GPA requirements and grades will result in the declination of your acceptance into the program.